Squamish-Lillooet Regional District

-The Squamish-Lillooet Regional District is a quasi-municipal administrative area in British Columbia, Canada.
+The Squamish-Lillooet Regional District (SLRD) is a local government federation, consisting of four municipalities in British Columbia, Canada: Lillooet, Pemberton, Whistler and Squamish.
 It stretches from Britannia Beach in the south to Pavilion in the north.
-Lillooet, Pemberton, Whistler and Squamish are the four municipalities in the regional district.
 Its administrative offices are in the Village of Pemberton, although the district municipalities of Squamish and Whistler are larger population centres.
-The district covers 16,353.68 km² (6,314.19 sq mi) of land area.
+The district covers 16,353.68 km2 (6,314.19 sq mi) of land area.

 The southern end of the regional district comprises the northern part of the traditional territory of the Squamish people, and the northern half constitutes the traditional homeland of the St'at'imc people.